anxkhn/bitmoji/Readme.md

 # Bitmojis and Friendmojis Generator

+This is a Fork of [anxkhn/bitmoji](https://github.com/anxkhn/bitmoji) with working Github page.

 ## Introduction

 The **Bitmojis and Friendmojis Generator** is a versatile web application that allows you to generate and search Bitmojis and Friendmojis.
 Whether you want to create customized Bitmojis for personal use or explore a wide range of Friendmojis, this tool has you covered.
 It simplifies the process of generating and searching for Bitmoji content with ease.